Low FODMAPS Diet for IBS

-In addition, some common manufacturing by-products are pure FODMAPS (inulin, FOS, GOS, MOS, oligosaccharides, artichoke extract, chicory extract) and are commonly added to foods, drinks, and supplements.
+In addition, some common manufacturing by-products are pure FODMAPS.
+Inulin, FOS, GOS, MOS, XOS, oligosaccharides, artichoke extract, and chicory extract are examples of FODMAPS that are commonly added to foods, drinks, and supplements.

-The low FODMAPS diet is NOT supposed to be a blanket exclusion diet.
-You are not supposed to remove all high FODMAP foods from your diet forever.
-That is going to lead to malnutrition.
-You are only supposed to do the low FODMAP diet working with a registered dietitian who knows both IBS and FODMAPS specifically.
-Then it takes about 12 weeks of exclusions/reintroductions to run down your personal FODMAP intolerances, if any, and to find your specific degree of tolerance levels.
+It takes about 12 weeks of exclusions/reintroductions to run down your personal FODMAP intolerances - if any - and to find your specific degree of tolerance levels.
 About 30% of people with IBS have NO FODMAP intolerances at all, so it’s a useless diet for them.

 I think of FODMAPS as the cherry on the IBS diet sundae.
-You need to get the universal IBS trigger foods (GI stimulants, irritants) and soluble fiber safe foods vs. insoluble fiber caution foods established first.
-Those food categories affect everyone’s gut.
-That may be all the dietary change you need.
-If you get that foundation established, and still have trouble (especially bloating), at that point try adding in FODMAPs exclusions with a dietitian.
+You need to get your foundation built first.
+Establish your baselines with the universal IBS trigger foods (GI stimulants, irritants), soluble fiber safe foods, and insoluble fiber caution foods.
+These will physically affect your IBS gut in very predictable ways.
+Making these foundational diet changes may be all you need.

 The low FODMAP diet, and IBS dietary advice in general, can also seem overwhelming and contradictory.
 Hang in there, there are a lot of clear, easy steps to take that should get you feeling better quickly.